 EM recognizes that successfully completing its legacy environmental cleanup mission requires maintaining a highly-trained, technically skilled, and diverse workforce.
 Minority representation in critical science and engineering fields is an important part of EM’s vision for this future workforce.

 Applications typically open during the fall (October/November) for placement that begins the following summer, typically in June.
-Visit PNNL’s careers page to review the current MSIPP-EM internship postings and submit your application.
-Be sure to check the job site and read the individual job postings carefully for specific closing dates.
+Visit PNNL’s careers page to learn more and see the current MSIPP-EM internship postings.

 Applying for an Internship